dkshubert/unNESassary/README.md

 - Emulation fidelity will be improved.
 - Performance will be improved, at no cost to emulation fidelity.
+- Code safety or correctness can be improved.
+By "safety", I mean specifically...
+  - memory safety
+  - type safety
+  - elimination of undefined behavior
+  - thread safety (this is a single threaded app, but interactions with system HW still results in some parallelism)
 - The C++ Core Guidelines suggests an alternative approach.
-- Code can be simplified, at no cost to emulation fidelity or performance, and the simplification adheres to the C++ Core Guidelines.
+- Code can be simplified, at no cost to emulation fidelity or performance, and the simplification adheres to the C++ Core Guidelines and is "safe", according to the safety requirements above.
+- Code readability/understandability can be increased, keeping with the conditions above.

 ## Current Project Status